baltjack/workflow/README.md

-# a microservices oriented workflow engine
-# based on competing consumers
+# Workflow
-# leveraging redis as a backing store
+A microservices oriented workflow engine.
+Based on competing consumers, leveraging redis as a backing store